eventide-project/docs/glossary.md

 ## Handler

-Handlers are analogous to _controllers_ in a web MVC app.
-Handlers process the messages that are sent to services by writing them to [command streams](/glossary.md#command-stream) and [event streams](/glossary.md#event-streams).
+Handlers have the business logic for processing the messages that are inputs to a [component's](/glossary.md#component) [consumers](/glossary.md#consumer).
+Handlers are loosely analogous to _controllers_ in a web MVC app.

 ## Message